OpenSaMD/OpenSaMD/docs/drafts/software-development-maintenance-plan.md

 - TOML files are valid

-For each pull request, there are automated checks within GitHub actions which check the items described within **8 Software System Test Activities**.
+For each pull request, there are automated checks within GitHub actions which check the items described within [](software-tests).

 Either manual testing is undergone or new automated tests are written to verify that the current code changes fulfil the software requirements.

-Should the team be a size larger than 1 then all PRs are to undergo code review before merging.
+All PRs are to undergo code review before merging.

+(software-tests)=

 ## 8 Software System Test Activities

 For every pull request the following automated GitHub actions based system tests are undergone:

-- Python and Typescript unit and integration testing suites
+- Python unit and integration testing suites with pytest
-- Python and Typescript linting
+- Python linting with pylint
-- Typescript type checker
-- Python mypy type checker
+- Python pyright type checker

 ## 9 Maintenance Activities